Black (Bangladeshi band): Black (2009–2011)

-"ঊনমানুষ (Unomanush)" (2013-2016)
+Unomanush (2013-Present)

-Black released their fifth studio album, named "উন মানুষ (Unomanush)", on 26 November 2016, under G series.
+Black released their fifth studio album, named Unomanush, on 26 November 2016, under G series.
 There are a total of eight songs in this album.
 All the songs are recorded in Acoustic Artz Studio.
 The album was officially launched at RCC with the physical CD.
 Eventually this is first album recorded by the newly included members Rubayet Chowdhury on vocals and Charlz Francis on bass guitar.
 Three of the songs have already been released with the music video "আক্ষেপ", "গহিনে" and "অধরা".

+In 2024, former member of the band, Tahsan Rahman Khan, teased a possible reunion with the other former members of the band on his Facebook page.

+Playing style

+Their playing style is heavily influenced by grunge and alternative bands like Alice in Chains, Nirvana, and Soundgarden; heavy guitar riffs and complex drum beats.
+Before and during Amar Prithibi, their sound was very heavy but it was also balanced with melodious keyboard progressions played by Tahsan.
+The title track of their first album which is their most popular song to date, incorporated the sitar.

+During Utshober Por they started experimenting with more new sounds like folk.
+Their next three albums and singles were much more heavier and is still developing with their drastic lineup changes.